-XI.
 Sanctions

-The Office of Community Standards and Title IX may take any action it deems necessary for the reasonable operation of Jacksonville State University.
-The following sanctions may be imposed upon any student or a student organization that has been found responsible for a violation(s) of the Code of Student Conduct.
-The Director of Community Standards and Title IX may impose additional sanctions, not listed below, as they deem fit.
+The Office of Community Standards may take any action it deems necessary for the reasonable operation of Jacksonville State University.
+The following sanctions may be imposed upon any student or student organization found responsible for a violation(s) of the Code of Student Conduct.
+The Assistant Director of Community Standards may impose additional sanctions not listed below as they deem fit.